astronomer/astro-docs/ac/v1.10.10/01_get-started/02_production.md

 ## Overview

-Delivered by Astronomer's Airflow PMC members and committers, Astronomer Core (AC) is for teams ready to leverage the Python-based workflow management tool in production.
+Designed in close partnership with both Airflow committers and users, Astronomer Core (AC) is for teams ready to leverage the Python-based workflow management tool in production.
 Astronomer Core combines Airflow’s extensibility and community-driven development with industry standards for security, reliability, and scale.

 There are two primary ways to obtain the Astronomer Core distribution: